Licensed Lay Minister, Canon Paul Betts

 Paul was born locally, and educated at Brentwood School and King’s College, London, where he studied Classics at both degree and postgraduate level; in addition, he took the optional A.K.C.
 (Associate of King’s College) course and discovered an interest in Theology.
 He belongs to the National Trust, English Heritage and the Royal Horticultural Society and enjoys visiting places of beauty and/or historical interest.

 Paul has been part of the St Mary’s congregation since the late 1950s and was invited to join a new band of Servers in 1962.
 He was asked to lead the Servers in 1976.
 He has been a member of the Mission & Unity Committee for many years, becoming Chairman in the early 1990s.
 Around this time he began to represent St Mary’s on the local Ecumenical Coordinating Committee, the forerunner of Churches Together in Hutton & Shenfield, of which he was the first Chairman.
 He was Churchwarden from 1996 to 2002.
 On retiring from a career in teaching, he embarked on the diocesan Course in Christian Studies, which led to Reader training; he was licensed as a Reader in 2007.
 He now edits the weekly newsletter, TheLink.
-He is currently serving as Lay Chair of the Brentwood Deanery Synod.
+He is currently serving as Lay Chair of the Brentwood Deanery Synod and has been made a Lay Canon of Chelmsford Cathedral.

 Churchwarden, Ian Eaton